 “[You don’t] want to be a little lady—so why should anyone address you as ‘Miss Hepburn’?
 This [letter] is just to tell you that what was once sincere admiration has turned to amusement, and not with you but at you…the astute businesswoman I believe you to be, if not the artist I hoped you were, is seemingly blind to the signs and portents.
 Wear slacks under a mink coat; cover your face if you wish.
 But you’d better be good on the screen.”

-So when Kate went home to Connecticut that spring of 1938, it was time to come up with a new game plan.
+When Kate went home to Connecticut that spring of 1938, it was time to come up with a new game plan.
 Among the people she loved and trusted, Katharine Hepburn would figure out how to get back on top.
-And perhaps find a little welcome distraction from her career woes.
+And perhaps find some welcome distraction from her career woes.

-One of the people who proved crucial to both Kate’s comeback and peace of mind was none other than Howard Hughes.
+One of the people who proved crucial to both Kate’s comeback and peace of mind was Howard Hughes.

 Enter Howard Hughes